giulianoformisano/gf.github.io/content/authors/admin/_index.md

   url: https://www.ox.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD candidate in Social Data Science at the {{< staticref "https://www.ox.ac.uk" "newtab" >}}University of Oxford{{< /staticref >}}.
+bio: I am a PhD candidate in Social Data Science at the University of Oxford.
 My research focuses on populist parties' social media communication and public opinion.

 # Interests to show in About widget
 interests: